frozencemetery/chordboard/README.md

 $
 ```

-There are many tools to generate images that look almost like this, but all
+There are many tools that *almost* generate these standard images, but all
-of them get it slightly wrong (and are closed source, so I can't fix them).
+that I've found aren't quite right - often they don't have fingerings at the
+top, or write note names below (unhelpful for shape memorization), or any
+number of other things.

 I hope your music goes well!